-It’s time to talk about the ever-changing rules around non-taxable and taxable benefits.
+It’s time to talk about the ever-changing rules around non-taxable and taxable benefits in Canada.
 As we’ve mentioned before, benefits are a fantastic and affordable way to attract, retain and reward the best talent.
 But we also know they’re not always straightforward – especially for small businesses.

 Generally, if you offer employee benefits, you have a list of responsibilities: determine if the benefit is taxable or non-taxable, calculate the benefit’s value, implement payroll deductions and file an information return.